19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 Fenvalerate

+Lambda‑cyhalothrin

-Formulated products containing Fenvalerate approved for household use and belonging to Table 5 of the WHO Recommended Classification of Pesticides by Hazard.
+Formulated products containing Fenvalerate approved for household use and belonging to Table 5 of the WHO Recommended Classification of Pesticides by Hazard

 Short-chain chlorinated paraffins (chain lengths at least C